- 8110 School Building Safety

 - Each individual in whose name an access account is issued is responsible at all times for its proper use.

 - All network users will be issued a login name and password.
-Passwords must be changed periodically.
+Passwords will be in accordance with National Institute of Standards and Technology (NIST) best practices.

-- Only those network users with permission from the principal or computer network coordinator may access the district’s system via Google Drive.
+- Only those network users with permission from the principal or Director of Technology may access the district’s internal systems remotely.

 - All network users are expected to abide by the generally accepted rules of network etiquette.
 This includes being polite and using only appropriate language.
 Abusive language, vulgarities and swear words are all inappropriate.